jasxhn/MERN-NotesApp/README.md

 A full-stack Notes application built using the **MERN stack** (MongoDB, Express.js, React, Node.js) that allows users to create, manage, and organize notes efficiently.

 🌐 **Live Demo:** https://mern-notes-7wjw.onrender.com/
+⚠️ *Note: The site may take up to a minute to load initially due to Render's free tier sleeping behavior.*
 📦 **Repository:** https://github.com/jasxhn/MERN-Notes

 ---